Neighborhoods · Parkland · All Parkland subdivisions

 Parkland Place sits inside the 33076 zip with the same Broward County infrastructure as its larger neighbors — Parkland's bike path network, Pine Trails Park, and the Sawgrass Expressway corridor are all within easy reach.
 At 80 homes, the community has the footprint of an intimate neighborhood rather than a development: one entrance, interior streets that go nowhere fast, and a quiet cadence that larger gated communities can't replicate no matter how many guard shacks they staff.

-School zoning feeds into the same A-rated Parkland pipeline — Heron Heights or Park Trails Elementary, Westglades Middle, and Marjory Stoneman Douglas High.
-The elementary and park proximity that makes northwest Parkland's 33076 addresses so sought-after applies equally here, at a price point that still has some room on the south end of the community's range.
+Park proximity and the broader 33076 commercial corridor that makes northwest Parkland addresses so sought-after applies equally here, at a price point that still has some room on the south end of the community's range.

 Parkland Place Lifestyle · Boutique Gated Living, Minus the Crowd